kubevela/kubevela.github.io/docs/platform-engineers/components/custom-component.md

 }
 ```

-You can use `vela def vet` to check validation:
+You can use `vela def vet` to validate the format:

 ```shell
 $ vela def vet stateless.cue
 Validation succeed.
 ```

-Let's declare another component named `task`, i.e. an abstraction for run-to-completion workload.
+Declare another component named `task` which is an abstraction for run-to-completion workload.

 ```shell
 vela def init task -t component -o task.cue
 ```

-The result is as follows:
+It generates a file:

 ```shell
 $ cat task.cue